JOJ0/discodos/docs/index.md

 ## DiscoDOS is FOSS

 DiscoDOS is Free and Open Source Software and licensed under the GNU General Public License (GPL3).
-If you are developer or a tech-interested person, check out the [project repository](https://github.com/JOJ0/discodos) on github.
+If you are a developer or a tech-interested person, check out the [project repository](https://github.com/JOJ0/discodos) on github.